ckyriaco/Capstone/README.md

 ***Recommended Usage of Makefile***

 1. Navigate to the folder where your scripts and Makefile is located
-2. Execute the command:
-    make encrypt
-only if you are using an audit script or
+2. Execute the command: make encrypt only if you are using an audit script or make encrypt_audit/make encrypt_remediate if you have a remediation script as well.
-    make encrypt_audit

-    make encrypt_remediate
-if you have a remediation script as well
     - This will create an encrypted gpg file named after your file, that is password protected, and remove the unencrypted bash file.
     - The password acts as a secret key, and if you were to send this gpg file to someone else, the only way to decrypt it is with that secret key.
-3. Whenever an authorized admin wants to execute an audit or remediation, they simply need to execute make decrypt or make decrypt_audit and make decrypt_remediate, execute the decrypted script as follows:
+3. Whenever an authorized admin wants to execute an audit or remediation, they simply need to execute make decrypt or make decrypt_audit and make decrypt_remediate, execute the decrypted script as follows: ./filename.sh and execute make remove or make remove_audit and make remove_remediate
-    >./filename.sh
-and execute
-    >make remove
-or
-    >make remove_audit
-and
-    >make remove_remediate
 4. Repeat step 3 whenever you would like to execute the script.

 ***Visual Example***